agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/expressions/lesson.md

 };
 ```

-Note that `a` and `b` variables are now private to the block.
-They can no longer be accessed from
+Note that `a` and `b` variables are now confined to the block.
+They cannot be accessed from
 the outer scope.

-A block expression produces a value, specifically the result of the last expression enclosed within it.
+A block expression produces a value, specifically the result of the last expression within it.

-In the above example we used the `do` keyword to create a block expression, storing its result in
+In the aforementioned example, we utilized the `do` keyword to create a block expression, storing
-the `result` variable.
+its result in the `result` variable.

-Block expressions play a crucial role in control flow statements like `if`, `loop`, and `case`,
+Block expressions are integral to control flow statements such as `if`, `loop`, and `case`,
-topics we will cover later in this tutorial.
+which are topics we will explore later in this tutorial.

 ## Exercise

 Create a block expression and declare two variables within it: `firstName` and `lastName`.
 The
-block expression should produce a full name of the person.
+block expression should produce the person's full name.
 Store the result of the block in the
 `fullName` variable and output it without using the `D.print()` function.

 To concatenate strings, use the `#` operator.